annaundflora/sb_trustcall_poc/instructions/shipment_system_prompt.md

 - Have different handling requirements
 - Appear as separate rows in a table or list

-When processing tabular data:
-- Extract each row as a separate item
-- Process all columns to identify the relevant information for each item
-- Don't skip rows even if they appear similar - extract each one individually

 DO NOT extract as separate items if they are:
 - Summary information (e.g., "Total: 500kg")
 - Transport container information (e.g., "20-foot container", "FTL")